themindfuldev/talk-design-patterns-for-javascript-featuring-modules/README.md

 - Back in 1994, programming languages' native support to Design Patterns was hazy.
 - Nowadays, many of those patterns have been incorporated into programming languages and frameworks.

+---

+## JS Design Patterns

+- JS code is more complex today than ever before.
+   - Dazzling experience & interaction
+   - Async calls, Callbacks, Promises
+   - Single Page Applications
+- Good reasons to use Design Patterns in JS:
+   - Avoid "spaghetti code" (unstructured/hard to read).
+   - Better overall maintainability, making it clear where to change the code.
+   - Far more objective unit tests.
+- Today we are covering some of the work of [Stoyan Stefanov](https://twitter.com/stoyanstefanov) and [Addy Osmani](https://twitter.com/addyosmani).

 ----